DocsWatchTowerTransaction Ingestion

 Ingestion contract

-WatchTower ingests transaction events as JSON.
+WatchTower ingests transaction events as JSON through either the canonical transaction contract or a source-specific adapter contract.
 Start with a minimal useful payload, then expand as your detection model matures.

 • transaction ID